Victoria Park, Auckland: Sports clubs

 Victoria Park has been the home ground of the Ponsonby Ponies rugby league club since their foundation in 1908.
 In 1909 Asphalt tennis courts were created followed by bowling greens, croquet lawns and a playground added later.
 In 1907 and 1911 and 1911 the park was also extended both west and east.
 The park is home to multiple clubs, including the Grafton United Cricket Club, Ponsonby Soccer Club and the Pipe Band.

 In 1993 the Victoria Park Sports and Cultural Trust was formed.
 The trust oversees the use of the cricket pavilion.
 The VPS&CT is made up of trustees representing the users of the pavilion and the playing fields of Victoria Park, these include the Grafton United Cricket Club, the Auckland Football Referees Association and the Auckland and District Pipe Band.
-The current Trustees representing the Grafton United Cricket Club are Stewart Wilson, Nick Albrecht and Alastair Lee.